HanXHX/my-ansible-playbooks/README.md

 - Manage MySQL versions: on debian wheezy repository => 5.5, on dotdeb => 5.6
 - Create MySQL users/databases...
 Find any tip to create table?
-- Split security role (should by a 'metarole') on many roles: firewall, fail2ban... etc
 - Create standard users (with sudo)
 - PHP-FPM socket = tcp
 - Better "save" management in redis.
 Use a loop instead of using save, save2, save3...